KammerR/vue-lateral-drawer-issue/README.md

 # The issue:

-> Drawer disappears when using more than 2 cards in given template.
+> Drawer disappears when using many cards in given template.

 # How i test this issue:

-> I created two pages, one ("/") where there are 4 cards and the drawer disappeared, and another ("/inspire") where I use 2 cards and the drawer remains.
+> I created a page where you can increase the card number until the drawer disappears.

 ## Build Setup